 It goes to show that veggies can be very tasty too, without the addition of meat.
 I do like meat, don't get me wrong, but sometimes having a break from it can work wonders for your body.
 You can still get all your nutrients you need from vegetables and other food, so that's not a big problem.
 So, who's in for a slice of Fall goodness?

-Another similar recipe is the Romanian eggplant salad with mayonnaise.
-The difference between the roasted eggplant dip, Baba Ganoush and the mayo eggplant salad is that the Romanian salad uses homemade mayonnaise and lemon juice to flavour it.
+Another similar recipe is the Romanian aubergine salad with mayonnaise.
+The difference between Baba Ganoush and the mayo aubergine salad is that the Romanian salad uses homemade mayonnaise and lemon juice to flavour it.

 - 2 red peppers